piketrcechillas/Scripts-for-SPRG-Studios/CustomMenu/README.txt

 Step 1: Put the items in "parts" folder into title menu (Resource > UI > Original > title) and import them, and note down their respective ID
-Step 2: Put FinalFantasyMenu.js into Plugin folder, and change the ID as instructed inside the folder Step 3: Put base-scrollbar.js into Script folder, overwrite the original one.
-Remember to repeat this after update
+Step 2: Put FinalFantasyMenu.js into Plugin folder, and change the ID as instructed inside the folder